 During the war, impressed into service under the command of Captain J. McEachern.
 During 1941 operated as a stores issuing Ship for the Royal Australian Navy (RAN).
 Used as a transport operating from northern Australia and southern New Guinea during 1942.

 On August 6, 1942 departs Port Moresby bound for Daru with a crew of 32 transporting 82 passengers (included 28 children and ten Europeans.

 On August 7, 1942 at 10:34am local time this vessel was spotted by Japanese submarine RO-33 and chased.
 By 11:00am, halfway across the Gulf of Papua at roughly 9° 11' S, 144° 12'E the submarine was spotted and the ship's wireless operator R. J. Furbank sent a Morse code message to Port Moresby to advise of the enemy threat.

 RO-33 closed at about 19 knots and began shelling with the deck gun.
 The first shot hit the radio room and killed Furbank.
 The second shot hit the bridge killing Captain J. McEachern and others hit the hull, killing and wounding the passengers and leaving the ship sinking.

 Wartime accounts claim RO-33's captain Kuriyama ordered his crew to machine gun the survivors.
 Yet, the account of the sole survivor and Japanese sources dispute this claim, rather the submarine used only the deck gun.

 Only 28 survived the sinking.
 One survivor was Bill Griffin.
-Twenty-seven survived by drifting to the coast of New Guinea on the life rafts.
-One person was rescued by a RAAF aircraft.
+Twenty-seven survived by drifting to the coast of New Guinea on the life rafts and were rescued.
+One was rescued by a RAAF aircraft.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|